‘Shameless’ star Tina Malone nearly escapes jail after posting info of 2 year old James Bulger’s murderer

 The boys were tried as adults and were imprisoned, making them the youngest convicted murderers in modern British history.
 They were released in June 2001, aged 18 under lifelong licence and life-long anonymity injunction.

-Venables was again sent to prison in 2010 after breaching the terms of his licence again to be released on parole in 2013.
-He faced a prison sentence in November 2017 after images of child abuse discovered on his computer.
+Venables was again sent to prison in 2010 after breaching the terms of his license again to be released on parole in 2013.
+He faced a prison sentence in November 2017 after images of child abuse were discovered on his computer.

 Social Media post